Earl of Egremont

 Earl of Egremont was a title in the Peerage of Great Britain.
-It was created in 1749, along with the subsidiary title Baron of Cockermouth, in Cumberland, for Algernon Seymour, 7th Duke of Somerset, with remainder to his nephews Sir Charles Wyndham, 4th Baronet, of Orchard Wyndham, and Percy Wyndham-O'Brien.
+It was created in 1749, along with the subsidiary title Baron Cockermouth, in Cumberland, for Algernon Seymour, 7th Duke of Somerset, with remainder to his nephews Sir Charles Wyndham, 4th Baronet, of Orchard Wyndham, and Percy Wyndham-O'Brien.
 The Duke had previously inherited the Percy estates, including the lands of Egremont in Cumberland, from his mother Lady Elizabeth Percy, daughter and heiress of Joceline Percy, 11th Earl of Northumberland.
-In 1750 Sir Charles Wyndham succeeded according to the special remainder as second Earl of Egremont on the death of his uncle.
+In 1750 Sir Charles Wyndham succeeded according to the special remainder as 2nd Earl of Egremont on the death of his uncle.
 His younger brother Percy Wyndham-O'Brien was created Earl of Thomond in 1756.

-The Wyndham Baronetcy, of Orchard Wyndham in the County of Somerset, had been created in the Baronetage of England in 1661 for William Wyndham, who represented Somerset and Taunton in Parliament.
-His son, the second Baronet, represented Ilchester in the House of Commons.
-He was succeeded by his only son, the third Baronet, a prominent politician who notably served as Chancellor of the Exchequer.
+The Wyndham baronetcy, of Orchard Wyndham in the County of Somerset, had been created in the Baronetage of England in 1661 for William Wyndham, who represented Somerset and Taunton in Parliament.
+His son, Sir Edward Wyndham, 2nd Baronet, represented Ilchester in the House of Commons.
+He was succeeded by his only son, Sir William Wyndham, 3rd Baronet, a prominent politician who notably served as Chancellor of the Exchequer.
 He married Lady Catherine Seymour, daughter of Charles Seymour, 6th Duke of Somerset.
-His eldest son was the fourth Baronet, who succeeded as second Earl of Egremont in 1750.
+His eldest son was the 4th Baronet, who succeeded as 2nd Earl of Egremont in 1750.

-The second Earl's eldest son and successor, the third Earl, was known as a patron of art.
+The 2nd Earl's eldest son and successor, George Wyndham, 3rd Earl of Egremont, was known as a patron of art.
 He also sponsored the Petworth Emigration Scheme, which sent thousands of working-class people from the south of England to Upper Canada between 1832 and 1837.
-On his death the titles passed to his nephew, the fourth Earl.
+On his death the titles passed to his nephew, George Wyndham, 4th Earl of Egremont.
 When he died in 1845 the barony of Cockermouth and earldom of Egremont became extinct.
 The large Wyndham estates, including Petworth House in Sussex had already passed to Colonel George Wyndham.
-He was the natural son and adopted heir of the third Earl.
+He was the natural son and adopted heir of the 3rd Earl.
 In 1859 he was raised to the peerage in his own right as Baron Leconfield.
 Moreover, in 1963 the Egremont title was revived for his great-great-grandson John Wyndham, who was created Baron Egremont, of Petworth in the County of Sussex.
 In 1967 he succeeded his father as sixth Baron Leconfield.

 Another member of the Wyndham family was Thomas Wyndham, 1st Baron Wyndham, Lord Chancellor of Ireland from 1726 to 1739.
 He was the grandson of Sir Wadham Wyndham, uncle of Sir William Wyndham, 1st Baronet, of Orchard Wyndham.
 The Wyndham family inherited much land from their Wadham connection on the death of Nicholas Wadham, co-founder of Wadham College, Oxford.